What is cremation — exactly?

 Now that is it more widely understood, cremation has gained acceptance as a thoughtful and caring process, often representing the carefully-considered wishes of the deceased.
 Families have learned that cremation is, after all, just the preparation phase for “final disposition” (i.e. where the cremated remains will be permanently kept) and memorialization.
 Virtually everyone, according to psychologists who have studied the subject of death and grieving, needs to know that the remains of loved ones have been honored and can be visited again.
 Cremation does not limit one’s choices.
 Cremation, in fact, is only one part in a series of events that lead to long term respect and remembrance.

-Does cremation rule out a funeral of tradition “farewell?”
+Does cremation rule out a funeral or traditional “farewell?”

 The choice of cremation in no way eliminates a funeral.
 A traditional or contemporary service is often planned to take place before the cremation process — or after it has occurred (sometimes both are done in different locales).
 Some families prefer to gather at a convenient time for the final committal of the cremated remains.
 A ceremony may be highly personalized to reflect the life of the deceased and, thus, have special meaning for those present.

-Is a Funeral Director necessary for the process?
+Is a Funeral Director required for the process?

-In the strictest sense, no. But for practical purposes, a Funeral Director can be of great help throughout the process.
+In the strictest sense, no. Legally speaking, the family has a right to do all the work themselves.
+However, for practical purposes, a Funeral Director can be of great help throughout the process.
 A funeral service professional should be contacted to obtain all the necessary permits and to transport the body to the crematory from wherever the death has occurred.
-A professional, in addition to transporting the body, can assist with funeral and cremation arrangements.
 Funeral Directors are prepared to lend guidance, with understanding and consideration.
+The family also has a right to purchase a minimum of services from the funeral service professional, and to participate in the process as much or as little as they choose.

 Is a wooden or metal casket required?